bkleinen/bkleinen.github.io/classes/ws2019/info1/index.md

 ## Welcome!

 Informatics 1 is an introduction to object-oriented programming using the Java language.
-In this class we will be using  [BlueJ](http://bluej.org/) as development environment.
+In this class we will be using [Greenfoot](http://www.greenfoot.org) and [BlueJ](http://bluej.org/) as development environments.
 You will learn about writing programs, designing simple algorithms, about control structures, data types and structures, objects and classes.

 ## Language

-This class will be held in german, but all (or almost all) written material will be in English.
-You are free to choose either language for your written assignments.
+This class will be held in English, and most written material will be in English.
+You are free to choose German or English for your written assignments.

 ## Meetings

 The class consists of 2x2h of lectures and 2h of lab per week.
 Find the details in LSF - there's a link to the LSF class in the menu under 'External Links'.

-Additional to the class meetings there will be two optional events to help you learn programming:
+Additional to the class meetings there will be an tutorial:

 * Info1 tutorials held by Lotte Unckel (time and room tba)

 ## Grades

 Your grade in Info1 will be a weighted mixture of the evaluated elements of the course.
 The partial grades will be assessed as follows and then graded according to the [Grading Scale]({{ site.baseurl }}/studies/grading/grading-scale).

+TBD: Grading.
 {% comment %}
 * Lab Reports: 50%
 * Exam: 50%
 * Lecture summaries: 8%

-That is, both the additional module and the lecture summaries are optional - you don't need them to get 100% for the grade - but together they might lift your grade up a whole grade.
+{% endcomment %}

 ### Lecture summaries
 In the Moodle collaboration room you can find a section called "Lecture summaries".
 You are expected to write 5-10 complete sentences summarizing each lecture.

-Lecture summaries are due at 22.00 the Monday for both lectures of the past week.
-They are either done or not done.
+Lecture summaries are due at 22.00 on Monday for both lectures of the past week They are either done or not done.
 I expect you to do 20 out of all (which will be slightly more) to get the full 5%.
  If I find plagiarisms of lecture summaries (especially from the Wikipedia), you will not get any credit for **any** lecture summary.

 ### Lab Reports